-This question can tell you a lot about the tenant, so listen closely.
-You want to look for legitimate reasons for moving, such as changing jobs or wanting more room.
-Beware of red flags for moving, such as being evicted, suing former landlord or the tenant keeps getting into arguments with their landlord/superintendent/neighbor.
+You want a tenant who is moving for legitimate reasons, such as changing jobs or wanting more room.
+Beware of red flags for moving, such as being evicted, suing their former landlord, complaints about lead paint or mold or the tenant keeps getting into arguments with their landlord or neighbors.

-This can tell you a lot about the tenant as well.
-If the tenant wants to move-in tomorrow, they may not be the most responsible person.
-Most landlords require 30 days notice to terminate a lease, and if this tenant wants to move-in tomorrow, something may be off.
+While at first, a tenant who wants to move-in tomorrow might seem great, proceed with caution.
+Most landlords require 30 days notice to terminate a lease, so if a tenant wants an immediate move in, something may be of, such as the tenant being evicted.
 Obviously special circumstances do apply, such as a pay cut, a sudden job transfer or domestic abuse, but in general, responsible tenants will start their search for an apartment well in advance, at least a month, of their anticipated move-in date.

 Keep in mind that the monthly income may not tell the whole story.
 Additional information, such as how much debt they have will impact their ability to pay on time.
 The amount of debt can be discovered by running a credit check.

-You should never allow a tenant to move-in who does not pay you this full amount before they move-in.
+You should never allow a tenant to move-in who does not pay you the full security deposit amount and first month's rent before they move-in.
 Do not negotiate or make exceptions to this rule.
 Always require the full amount before move-in.
 The security deposit is essential to you in case the tenant becomes a problem or causes damage.

 You will want to look for a maximum of two people per bedroom.
 The fewer people in the apartment, the less wear and tear there will be on your property.
 Additionally, most municipalities and fire departments limit the number of people that can legally rent and reside in an apartment.
 Overcrowding can be a health and safety risk.

-If the prospective tenant hesitates or makes excuses as to why they cannot provide references, they most likely have something to hide.
+If the prospective tenant hesitates or makes excuses as to why they cannot provide references, they might have something to hide.
 References from an employer will help verify income and stable employment.
-You will want references from a former landlord because their current landlord may not tell you the whole truth because they may just be trying to get the tenant off of their hands.
+You will want references from a former landlord because their current landlord may not tell you the whole truth because they may be trying to get a problem tenant off their hands.
 It is often useful to obtain this information on your own to prevent forgery by the tenant.

-If you require these checks and the prospective tenant will not consent to them, this will eliminate them from your prospective tenant pool immediately.
-You must have the prospective tenant sign a form giving their permission to run these checks.
+If you require a credit check or background and the prospective tenant will not agree to them, this will eliminate the renter from your prospective tenant pool immediately.
+The prospective tenant must sign a form giving their permission to run these checks.
 Verbal consent is not binding.

 If you have a "no pets" policy, a prospective tenant with a pet will be a deal breaker.
 It is best to know right away, so you do not waste any more of your time interviewing them.

-This will give the tenant their chance to ask questions about the apartment, location, screening process, or anything else that comes to mind.
-This is important because even if the tenant has answered all of your qualifying questions to your satisfaction, the tenant also has to be satisfied to want to live in your property.
+This is the tenant's chance to ask questions about the apartment, location, screening process, or anything else that comes to mind.
+It is important because even if the tenant has answered all of your qualifying questions to your satisfaction, the tenant also has to be satisfied to want to live in your property.
 If there is a feature of your property or something that is unappealing to them about the screening process, you do not want to be wasting your time showing them the property.